-10. Women's Giving Circle mission: In summary, explain how your proposed program would further the mission of the Women's Giving Circle.
+10. Women's Giving Circle Mission: Explain how your proposed program would further the mission of the Women's Giving Circle:

-- ➤ Given the mission statement of the Women's Giving Circle to "...distribute contributions to programs that improve life for women and children in the Eau Claire area", how might it be furthered/enhanced by your proposed program? - ➤ How well does your proposed program, its target population, its timeline, its stated activities, its desired accomplishments and its management plan fit with and further the mission of the Women's Giving Circle? - ➤ Have you explained how the community need you have identified fits with the mission of the Women's Giving Circle?
+- Given the mission statement of the Women's Giving Circle "To improve the quality of life for women and children in the greater Eau Claire area through collective philanthropy," how might it be furthered/enhanced by your proposed program? - How well does your proposed program, its target population, its timeline, its stated activities, its desired accomplishments and its management plan fit with and further the mission of the Women's Giving Circle? - Have you explained how the community need you have identified fits with the mission of the Women's Giving Circle?